 Firmware is the software that determines the functionality of network devices.
 When you troubleshoot a problem, we recommend you to start by checking the current firmware version.
 The latest firmware version might contain a correction that fixes your particular problem.

 To check the current firmware:

-- 1. Go to the device interface > Status. - 2.
-See the firmware version under Device info.
+- 1. Go to the device's webpage.

+- 2. Click

+- 3. Click About.

 Upgrade the firmware